-Which System is Better to Heat my Home, a Heat Pump or Gas Furnace?
+Which System is Better to Heat my Home: A Heat Pump or Gas Furnace?

 Overall though, if you keep your home at a temperature that the heat pump itself can handle, then your energy bill will be a lot cheaper than someone heating with a gas furnace.
-The reason it’s cheaper is a heat pump uses electricity, so as long as the heat strips aren’t being used, in most cases you’ll have cheaper energy bills.
+The reason it’s cheaper is a heat pump uses electricity, so as long as the heat strips aren’t being used, in most cases, you’ll have cheaper energy bills.
 The only disadvantage is sometimes it might need help heating your home if you keep your house at a very warm temperature during the winter.

 Can O’Brien Service My Old Heating System?

 We sure can!
 O’Brien will service just about any heating system, with the exception of oil furnaces.
-So whether you heat your home by a gas furnace, heat pump, geothermal system, or a ductless system, we can service it.
-It doesn’t matter who installed it or how long ago, we can take care of all your heating system needs.
-We perform repairs, maintenance, or if your system is on its’ last leg we’ll replace it.
+So whether you heat your home by a gas furnace, heat pump, geothermal system, or a ductless system, we can service it!
+It doesn’t matter who installed it or how long ago; we can take care of all your heating system needs.
+We perform repairs, maintenance, or, if your system is on its last leg, we’ll replace it.
 So if your heating system is in need of any of those services, be sure to give O’Brien a call today.
-Our suggestion here would be ‘Don’t delay, every day you wait is another opportunity for more costly repairs to occur.
+Our suggestion here would be ‘Don’t delay’; every day you wait is another opportunity for more costly repairs to occur.

-How do I Pick a New Heating System for my Home?
+How do I Pick a New Heating System for My Home?

 Choosing a new heating system can be stressful, especially if you’ve never replaced one before.
 There are many questions and decisions that you will encounter, but you don’t have to go through this alone.
 O’Brien Service Company is here to help walk you through each step of picking the best system for your home.
-Let’s start with when is the best time to replace.
+Let’s start with ‘When’.
+When is the best time to replace?
 If your system is over 10 years old, and is constantly needing repairs, it might be time for a new system.
 All you need to do at this point is call O’Brien Service Company to schedule your complimentary in home evaluation.

 What Is an AFUE/HSPF Rating?

-If you’re considering purchasing a heat pump you’re going to see a few numbers.
+If you’re considering purchasing a heat pump, you’re going to see a few numbers.
 There is going to be a SEER rating, which is 14+, and also a HSPF rating that ranges from 8-10.
 The SEER measures the cooling efficiency of the heat pump.
 The HSPF (Heating Seasonal Performance Factor) measures the heating efficiency of a heat pump.
 This number is calculated by the ratio of heat output to electricity use on an average heating system.
-To simplify it, the higher the HSPF, the more energy efficient the system heats your home, which can save you money on future electric bills.
+To simplify it, the higher the HSPF, the more energy efficient the system is as it heats your home, which can save you money on future electric bills.

 On Average How Long is a Heating System’s Lifespan?

 First, there are many different types of systems that can heat your home.
 Also, there are various models of those systems.
 For instance, Trane offers many heat pumps that differ because of their efficiency ratings.
-One with a low rating such as an 8.2 HSPF is going to have to work a lot harder than a system that’s HSPF is 10.
-Therefore, most likely the higher HSPF will have a longer lifespan.
-So having different models will alter the lifespan of your system.
-But also different systems will vary the lifespan of your system.
+One with a low rating such as an 8.2 HSPF is going to have to work a lot harder than a system that has an HSPF of 10.
+Therefore, the system with the higher HSPF will have a longer lifespan.
+Okay, so it depends on the model, but also, different systems will cause the lifespan of your system to vary.
 Think of a heat pump and furnace for example.
-Living in the Wilmington area, we don’t need to use the furnace for majority of the year.
-Meaning most of the year it gets to rest.
-While if you use a heat pump to both cool and heat your home, it’ll be running year round.
-So usually the furnace will outlast the heat pump that is constantly operating.
+Living in the Wilmington area, we don’t need to use the furnace for the majority of the year.
+Most of the year, a furnace gets to rest.
+However, if you use a heat pump to both cool and heat your home, it’ll be running year round.
+Therefore, the furnace will usually outlast the heat pump that is constantly operating.

 Where you live is a key factor of your system’s lifespan also.
 There are a few examples of this.
-Like mentioned before where we live in North Carolina, someone with a gas furnace will usually not have to run their heat very often.
-Though someone who lives somewhere like Maine might run their gas furnace for several months of the year.
-If they both have annual maintenance and have the same system, most likely the furnace in North Carolina will have a longer lifespan, due to it’s not running as often as the one in Maine.
+As mentioned, where we live in North Carolina, someone with a gas furnace will usually not have to run their heat very often.
+Someone who lives in a climate like Maine’s might run their gas furnace for several months of the year.
+If they both have annual maintenance and have the same system, most likely the furnace in North Carolina will have a longer lifespan, due to its not running as often as the one in Maine.

-Here are estimates on different systems from the National Association of Home Builder’s Study of Life Expectancy of Home Components.
+Here are estimates on different systems from the National Association of Home Builders’ Study of Life Expectancy of Home Components.
 Remember these are estimates, but all the factors above can create a different outcome for your system.

 - Furnace- 15-20 years